arlyon/resume/content/projects/hyperion.md

 runtime: "Python 3.6"
 ---

-An API and web app for looking up crime data for postcodes in the UK.
+A command line tool, API, and progressive web-app for looking up crime data for postcodes in the UK.